 This year I’m adding in a couple of quick short-term memory tests called digit spans.
 I’m hoping this will help the girls (and possibly mom) with our memory recall.
 I create my own cards, but you can buy cards from Little Giant Steps.
 They also have free visual and auditory tests.

 Our fine arts often gets kicked to the side when things come up.
 I hate that because we really enjoy it.
 So, this year I’m making a concerted effort to add it to our morning meetup every Friday.
 This may be as simple as adding a book or CD into the mix or as elaborate as planning an entire unit study on a particular artist or composer.
+Lately, we have been using Chalk Pastel’s art tutorials in our fine arts block.

 Family Read Aloud